-A blue Mexican wrestler mask swung in the breeze, gently knocking against a mask painted to resemble a Day of the Dead sugar skull.
+A blue Mexican wrestler mask swung in the breeze, gently knocking against a brightly painted sugar skull.

 Daniel Valle laughed.
 “This one’s really solid,” he said.

 He took the yellow and green skull down from the string that suspended it from the top of his tent.
 It was just papier mache, but it still produced an audible “thunk” when Valle rapped it on its head.

 Valle had just finished setting up a tent full of his handmade masks at a Mexican Independence Day festival in East Harlem yesterday.
 For local businesses like Valle’s, the festival was about more than honoring the day that Mexico wrested out of Spain’s control over 200 years ago.
 It gave them the chance to work their missions — connecting with local communities and preserving the culture of their homelands.

 “I’m trying to rescue all these Mexican gods,” Valle said, gesturing to his masks.
 Hanging next to the skull and the wrestler, or luchador, was a mask of Huitzilopochtli, the Aztec god of war, and another luchador, this one silver.

 Valle’s work is expensive, but it’s intricate, too.
 One mask can take months to finish, and each is handmade entirely by him.
 The sugar skull goes for $800.
 Valle’s work usually hangs in restaurants and galleries, but he came to the festival today to make contact with local communities.

 “This is the only chance I get to talk to the people, to see what they like,” he said.

 People milled in and out of Valle’s tent, sipping ice cold horchata, a sweet Mexican rice drink.
 It was only 80 degrees out, but the humidity made it feel hotter.